50 MPH Ebike Guide: Speed Limits & Safety Tips

 Safety Is Not Optional

 At 50 mph, you are traveling at highway speeds.
 The physics of a crash are completely different than a fall from a regular bicycle.
+At this speed, stopping distance drastically increases, and even small obstacles or misjudgments can result in high-impact crashes.
+Riders should treat a 50 mph ebike as a motor vehicle in every sense, from how it handles to the protection it demands.
 An impact at 50 mph carries over six times the kinetic energy of an impact at 20 mph.

 Essential Protective Gear